Visconti of Milan: Lords and Dukes of Milan

-The Visconti ruled Milan until the early Renaissance, first as Lords, then, from 1395, with the mighty Gian Galeazzo who endeavored to unify Northern Italy and Tuscany, as Dukes.
-Visconti rule in Milan ended with the death of Filippo Maria Visconti in 1447.
+The Visconti ruled Milan until the early Renaissance, first as Lords, then, from 1395, with the mighty Gian Galeazzo, who endeavored to unify Northern and Central Italy, as Dukes.
+Visconti's rule in Milan ended with the death of Filippo Maria Visconti in 1447.
 He was succeeded by a short-lived republic and then by his son-in-law Francesco I Sforza, who established the reign of the House of Sforza.

 Rise to the lordship

 When Frederick II died in 1250, the war engaged by the Lombard League and Milan against him ended.
-Inside the Milanese commune, united in its defence until then, a period of conflicts between rivaling factions began.
+Inside the Milanese commune, united in its defense until then, conflicts between rival factions began.
 The Della Torre family progressively acquired power in Milan after 1240, when Pagano Della Torre assumed the leadership of the Credenza di Sant'Ambrogio, a political party with a popular base.
 This position allowed them to have a role in the tax collection of the commune (estimo), which was essential to finance the war against Frederick II while affecting the great landowners.
-In 1247 Pagano was succeeded by his nephew Martino Della Torre.
-The commune created for him the new role of Senior of the Credenza (Anziano della Credenza) to underline his authority.
+In 1247, Pagano was succeeded by his nephew Martino Della Torre.
+The commune created the new role of Senior of the Credenza (Anziano della Credenza) for him to underline his authority.
 In this position, the Della Torre began to clash with the Milanese noble families organized in their political party, the Societas Capitaneorum et Valvassorum, having the Visconti among the most prominent figures.
-After a period of unrest between the opposite parties, in 1258, the so-called Sant'Ambrogio Peace was signed among the parties, strengthening the position of La Credenza and La Motta (a second political party with popular tendencies).
+After unrest between the opposite parties, the so-called Sant'Ambrogio Peace was signed in 1258 among the parties, strengthening the position of La Credenza and La Motta (a second political party with popular tendencies).

 New events in favor of the Della Torre undermined the Sant'Ambrogio Peace.
-At the end of 1259, Oberto Pallavicino, a former partisan of Frederick II who got closer to the Guelph positions of the Della Torre, was appointed by the Milanese commune for five years in the role of General Captain of the People.
-The victory he obtained in the Battle of Cassano on 16 September 1259 against Ezzelino da Romano, formerly his ally on the Ghibelline side in the war of Frederick II against Milan, enhanced his position in Milan.
-The noble expelled from Milan during the clashes preceding the Sant'Ambrogio Peace placed their hopes on Ezzelino to regain their old power in the city.
+At the end of 1259, Oberto Pallavicino, a former partisan of Frederick II who got closer to the Guelph positions of the Della Torre, was appointed by the Milanese commune for five years as General Captain of the People.
+His victory in the Battle of Cassano on 16 September 1259 against Ezzelino da Romano, formerly his ally on the Ghibelline side in the war of Frederick II against the Lombard communes, enhanced his position in Milan.
+The nobles expelled from the city during the clashes preceding the Sant'Ambrogio Peace placed their hopes on Ezzelino to regain their old power.